xtul9/rimworld-workshop-downloader/README.md

 # Rimworld Workshop Downloader

 Desktop application for managing Rimworld mods from Steam Workshop.
-Built with Tauri (React frontend) and Rust (backend).
+Built with Tauri on the backend, React on the frontend.

-**Native Wayland support** - the project uses modern solutions and fully supports Wayland on Linux.

 ## Features

 - **Query & Update Mods**: Check for outdated mods in your Rimworld mods folder and update them automatically
 - **Download Mods**: Download mods directly from Steam Workshop by ID or URL
+- **Installed Mods Management**: View all installed mods with search, sort, and update capabilities
+- **Parallel Downloads**:
+  - Automatic parallel downloading using up to 4 SteamCMD instances
+  - Size-based load balancing for optimal performance
+  - Real-time progress updates via file system watching
 - **Mod Management**:
   - Ignore mods in three ways: temporarily from list, ignore specific update, or permanently ignore
   - Manage ignored mods list in Settings